Study trip: glories of the Florentine Renaissance

 What level is the course and do I need any particular skills?

 The course is open to all.
-No prior knowledge is required other than a general interest in art and design.
-It will involve walking between venues and standing so a reasonable level of fitness is required.
+No prior knowledge is required other than a general interest in art and architecture.

 How will I be taught, and will there be any work outside the class?

 You will be taught through guided visits and discussions.
 There will be breaks throughout the day, as well as a break for lunch.
 The pace will be determined by the group.

 This course will be held in Florence, Italy at various venues.
 There will be a reasonable amount of walking between venues.
 We cannot guarantee stools at venues.
 Offsite courses take place during public access hours.
 Tutors are not able to control sound levels or behaviours of visitors outside of the course group.
 Unless you are a wheelchair user, and have confirmed access details with us (as levels of access can vary between buildings), you will need to be able to walk between sites and stand for some time while looking at them (you may bring your own portable stool if you have one, but we cannot guarantee access to seating offsite.)
 If you feel you may be impacted by these environmental variations, please inform the department on email@example.com before the course begins, to discuss reasonable accommodations we can make to assist your learning in offsite.